jsa-research/limbus-buildgen/README.md

 // Returns a string with the generated makefile. var makefile = makefile_generator.generate({
+    // The following options are required:
+    // Specifies the type of project to build, can be either 'application' or 'static-library'.
+    type: 'application',
+    // Specifies the target host, i.e. the desired platform that the makefile should compile with.
+    host: 'darwin-clang',
-  // Specifies a list of source files
+    // Specifies a list of source files.
     files: [
         'main.c'
     ],
+    // Specifies the name of the final executable.
+    outputName: 'my-application',

+    // The following options are optional:
-  // Specifies where to find header files to include
+    // Specifies where to find header files to include.
     includePaths: [
         'include/'
     ],
-  // Specifies the target host, i.e. the desired platform that the makefile should compile with
-  host: 'darwin-clang',
-  // Specifies the name of the final executable
-  outputName: 'my-application',
-  // Specifies any extra compiler flags that will be passed to the compiler as is
+    // Specifies any extra compiler flags that will be passed to the compiler as is.
     compilerFlags: '-g -O0 -coverage',
+    // Specifies any extra linker flags that will be passed to the linker as is.
+    linkerFlags: '-coverage',
-  // Specifies any libraries to link with when building an application
+    // Specifies any libraries to link with when building an application.
     libraries: [
         'png'
-  ],
-  // Specifies the type of project to build, can be either 'application' or 'static-library'
-  type: 'application'
+    ]
 });
 ```